jmolinasoler/safe-tx-hashes/README.md

+> [!NOTE]
+> We will be deprecating this project in favor of the rust edition of this script.
+Head over to [safe-hash-rs](https://github.com/Cyfrin/safe-hash-rs)!

 *Original work from the [pcaversaccio/safe-tx-hashes-util](https://github.com/pcaversaccio/safe-tx-hashes-util) repo.
 This has been forked from there.*

 # Safe Multisig Transaction Hashes <!-- omit from toc -->